TrudAX/denistrunin-blog/src/posts/ax2012-sqldelete/index.md

 Both these methods work only per one company, so you need to run a separate cleanup job for each company, which creates a setup overhead.

-In a lot of performance audit projects, I asked people why they didn't run standard cleanup procedures and the typical answer was: "We tried to run it a year ago, then it hangs, users started complained about system performance, and we cancelled it".
+In a lot of performance audit projects, I asked people why they didn't run standard cleanup procedures and the typical answer was: "We tried to run it a year ago, then it hangs, users started complaining about system performance, and we cancelled it".

 ## Improved version of "delete" from a large table operation